-immigration attorney & DIRECTOR OF COMMUNITY EMPOWERMENT
+immigration attorney & CO-director

 Understanding first hand what it means to be an immigrant in the United States, Luis Angel has committed his life to empowering immigrant communities in their struggle for human rights and dignity.